gopala-kr/ldr/z_cms.md

 <p></div></div></p>
 <p>Joomla is similar to WordPress in many ways.
 It is also easy to use, easy to install, and can easily be expanded with the help of <em><i>modules – </i></em>the equivalent of WordPress plugins.
 As a result, it is the second-best options for beginners.</p>

+<p><i>Recommended for: companies, institutions, online communities, complex websites </i></p>
+<p><i>Difficulty level: intermediate-advanced programming/ development experience recommended</i></p>

+<p><strong><strong> </strong></strong></p>
+<p>At its core Joomla is designed for online communities, though as with Drupal and WordPress it can be used to do a whole lot more such as blogs and ecommerce.
+Joomla has a steeper learning curve than the other CMSs we have looked at so far.
+According to<a href="http://www.miracletutorials.com/wordpress-vs-joomla-review/" target="_blank"> this article </a>on Miracle Tutorials: “You really should get a good book on Joomla if you want to set it up fast.
+Otherwise you end up fiddling around and getting nowhere for days.”
+You definitely can’t make this statement about WordPress, and likely not about Drupal either!</p>

 > ### a brief history of joomla